-Taking the high-speed train from Beijing to Xian is my top recommended way to make this trip.
+Taking the high-speed Beijing to Xian train is my top recommended way to make this trip.

 Although not as fast as a plane as far as travel time goes, you save so much time and stress by avoiding having to get to an airport 2 hours in advance and long security lines.

 - Departure Stations: Beijing South Station (北京南站; Běijīng nánzhàn) to Xi’an North Railway Station (西安北站; Xī’ānběi Zhàn).
 These stations are both served by subway lines, local buses, and taxis.

-- High-speed Train Schedule: Trains between Beijing and Xi’an run as early as 6:20 am and depart once or twice every hour through 7pm.
+- High-speed Train Schedule: The Beijing to Xian train runs as early as 6:20 am and departs once or twice every hour through 7pm.
 There is also now an overnight high speed sleeper train available.

 - Ticket Prices: Approximately US$75 to US$250.
 Check ticket prices here.

 In my experience, the coach seats are comfortable enough and make for a pleasant journey.

-You can use the train ticket booking widget to the right or try to purchase China train tickets directly online.
+You can use the train ticket booking widget above or try to purchase China train tickets directly online.
 Be sure to select a “G” train when booking as this specifically refers to high-speed trains.